-15 best books for product managers in 2021
+15 best books for product managers

 Whether it’s webinars, podcasts, or virtual conferences, the modern product manager is blessed with a plethora of digital learning platforms.
 But when it comes to diving deep into a subject, absorbing new ideas, and returning time and again, nothing beats a good book.

 There are countless product-related books out there, and it can be tough to know where to start.
 So to help you cut through the noise and focus on what’s really worth reading, I asked Scott Baldwin, our very own Product Excellence Consultant and walking encyclopedia of product, for his top tips.
 Here’s what he had to say.

 1. Inspired: How to Create Tech Products Customers Love